nanderv/bobtex/README.md

 2. Storing your PDF's and links with your bibtex sources
 3. Being totally free and hackable
 4. Being cobbled together in under a week of part-time development

+## Design considerations
+BobTex is designed with local use in mind; the idea is that an instance is created for one small group (ie. a small group within a faculty, or a single person).
+Therefore, things like user privacy were not taken into account when designing BobTex.
+Also, features such as password reset were not seen as important, because it's assumed that the user either *is* the administrator, or knows the administrator personally.